codersrank-org/timeline-widget/README.md

 <!-- DOCS_START -->

-Codersrank Timeline Widget is a web component that allows you easily integrate your work experience, portfolio or education information in a form of a timeline from your [CodersRank](https://codersrank.io) profile to your personal website:
+Codersrank Timeline Widget is a web component that allows you easily integrate your work experience or portfolio information in a form of a timeline from your [CodersRank](https://codersrank.io) profile to your personal website:

 <img src="preview.png" />